“For as long as there are computers, there are pc viruses and malware” To give readers a full understanding of pc viruses, we’ll start with…

 Normally, cracked or pirated software are safe to use, however, hackers use this opportunity to lure the audience and insert viruses or Trojans alongside these programs.
 So, if you want to download cracked software, download it from some trustworthy website.
 And the final advice; keep the default windows defender software updated.
 That’s all… If you are mac OS user, you may need a 3rd party antivirus software as mac OS built-in antivirus program isn’t as efficient as windows defender.
 However, don’t forget to follow the above precautions!

-Note: Does this article provide the info you’re looking for?
-Is there any information you think of missing?
+Note: Does this article provides the info you’re looking for?
+Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.